-Pearl Vocation Training College is located in rural Lwengo, near Masaka, in southern Uganda.
+Pearl Vocational Training College is located in rural Lwengo, near Masaka, in southern Uganda.
 It was founded in 2014 as a humanist initiative to empower the marginalized and forgotten people including HIV orphaned children, impoverished youth, abandoned and widowed women and young unwed mothers.
 It is a grassroots community empowerment organization that offers training classes in farming, hairdressing, business, and other vocations.
 Brighter Brains Institute is helping this group, with the support of other international partners.
 In 2018 we will help them raise funds for a Vanilla Bean Farm, a Rabbit Farm, and a Women’s Handicrafts Collective.